 Instructions

-• BRUSH ON BUTTER: Using a serrated bread knife, carefully slice the entire block of Hawaiian rolls in half horizontally, keeping the individual rolls attached (See Note 1).
+• Using a serrated bread knife, carefully slice the entire block of Hawaiian rolls in half horizontally, keeping the individual rolls attached (see note 1 for pictures).
 Place the bottom half of the rolls in the prepared pan.

 Brush 2 tbsp of the butter mixture on the cut sides of both the top and bottom halves of the rolls (using 4 tablespoons in total).

-• LAYER IN FOLLOWING ORDER: 6 slices of cheese, ham, salami, pepperoni, red pepper strips (if using), and 6 remaining slices of cheese.
+• Layer in the following order: 6 slices of cheese, ham, salami, pepperoni, red pepper strips (if using), and 6 remaining slices of cheese.
 Do not add the top slab of rolls yet.
 Bake, uncovered, for 10 minutes.

-• ENJOY: Serve hot, cutting into individual sliders.
+• Serve hot, cutting into individual sliders.
 Serve with warmed marinara sauce.

 Recipe Notes

-Note 1: Rolls: Keep the rolls intact and slice them in half horizontally.
+Note 1: Keep the rolls intact and slice them in half horizontally.

 The rolls used in this recipe being cut in half.

-Note 2: Pepperoni and salami: We prefer deli-sliced pepperoni and salami.
-Since deli slices are larger, you'll only need about 12 slices.
-If using smaller, packaged meats, you'll need about 24.
+Note 2: I prefer deli-sliced pepperoni and salami.
+Since deli slices are larger, you’ll only need about 12 slices.
+If using smaller, packaged meats, you’ll need about 24.
 Adjust the quantity to your preference.

-Note 3: Red peppers: If you're not a fan, feel free to omit them.
-8 oz is roughly one cup.
+Note 3: If you’re not a fan of red peppers, feel free to omit them.
+8 oz is roughly 1 cup.
 Thoroughly drain and squeeze out extra moisture with a paper towel.
-Ensure they're very dry before adding to sliders.
+Ensure they’re very dry before adding to sliders.

 Nutrition